csk-sir/csksir-website/README.md

 # Csksir.com

-A Flask-based platform for JEE Main, JEE Advanced, and NEET preparation, featuring previous year questions (PYQs), user authentication, attempt tracking, and a vibrant STAR-inspired design.
+A Flask-based platform for JEE Main, JEE Advanced, and NEET preparation, featuring previous year questions (PYQs), user authentication, attempt tracking, and a vibrant ATP STAR-inspired design.

 ## Features
 - **PYQs**: Filterable questions with solutions and PDF links from ExamSIDE.